sahildayal/Keylogger_CSCI642/README.md

 1. Creating a keylogger that runs on a Windows 10 system
 2. Creating a detection system for the keylogger developed (and similar keyloggers already developed)

-**Note** Multiple attempts were explored to determine the best way to create the keylogger and detection system.
+**Note**: Multiple attempts were explored to determine the best way to create the keylogger and detection system.
 The paper is based off of work done in the paper_files directory

 ## Install and Requirements
 It is recommended to use a virtual environment in order to keep track of all packages